bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Bytecode analyzers to detect changes in the build.

 ## Current Status
-As of September 25th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
-All present tests are passing in the CI, meaning that only new additions are needed to be worked on.
+As of September 27th 2024, the project is in progress ([with a PR to Mill](https://github.com/com-lihaoyi/mill/pull/3369)).
+All present tests are passing in the CI, and support is added for Scala 3 syntax in build files.

+The only remaining task is general cleanup.

 In progress:
-- 🛠️ Support new Scala 3 syntax in build.sc files
+- 🛠️ Cleanup compiler warnings for outdated syntax.

 Done:
 - ✅ Check that bytecode analyzers work with Scala 3